CS2103JAN2017-W13-B3/addressbook-level4/docs/UserGuide.md

 * `update 1 /floating`<br>
   Updates the 1st task to a floating task.
 * `update 2 /by friday`<br>
-  Updates the 2nd task to a deadline task with deadline on Friday.
+  Updates the 2nd task to a deadline task ending on Friday.
 * `update 3 /repeat monthly`<br>
-  Updates the 3rd task to a task that recur every month.
+  Updates the 3rd task to a task that recurs every month.
 * `update 3 /stoprepeating`<br>
   Updates the 3rd task to a non-recurring task.
 * `update 1 /priority high`<br>